 3) How is AS inheritance at binding sites not a universal phenomenon of TFs like MYC or RPB2?
 This seems like a pretty bold assertion.
 Isn't it more likely that there is something wrong with your method for these sites?
 Low read depth, poor antibody efficiencies, non-specificity of binding profiles, etc. Why make a biological claim before you have exhausted technical sources of error.

-Response: We agree with the reviewer and will remove the assertion from the revised manuscript.